 Have you ever been able to work like that?
 Where you get to run wild a little bit?

-Could you compare working in an environment like this versus say, working with Paul Thomas Anderson where he also gives you a bit of leeway?
+Could you compare working in an environment like this versus, say, with Paul Thomas Anderson, where he also gives you a bit of leeway?

 Certainly on Boogie Nights we’d do that stuff.
 Like, the “making of” in the movie we were just making stuff up with being interviewed and just coming up with that stuff.
 There’s also so much brilliance in his writing too that you don’t want to mess with it.